 This register can only be accessed when the FDC is in the Configuration Mode and after the CSR has been initialized to 09H.
 The default value of this register after power up is 00H.
 This is the upper 3 bits (D2 - MSB, D0 - LSB) for the ADRx address decode.
+If ECP mode is not selected then A10 is assumed to be low.
 (Note: All addresses are qualified with AEN.)